12/8/2010 3:44:32 AM

 FREE Office Upgrades

-In a nutshell: if you buy any of my older Microsoft Office (2000-2003) courses NOW, you'll get a FREE UPGRADE to an Office 2010 or 2013 course when it is released, if it's not already available.
+In a nutshell: if you purchased any of my older Microsoft Office (2000-2003) courses less than one year before the new updated version was released, you'll get a FREE UPGRADE to an Office 2010 or 2013 course when it is available, if it's not already available.

 Here are the details...